Download (2.9 MB)

 native plants, Montana native plants, plant education, ethnobotany, honorable harvest, ethics, wildcrafting, plant collection, TEK, culturally significant plants

 Teitelman, Susan Elise, "Creating Connections to Landscapes and Cultures through the Plants of Montana and the Interior Northwest" (2022).
-Graduate Student Portfolios, Papers, and Capstone Projects.
+Graduate Student Portfolios, Professional Papers, and Capstone Projects.
 316.

 © Copyright 2022 Susan Elise Teitelman